arianmotti/Moveis-and-Reviews/README.md

 # Moveis-and-Reviews
-Simple web site for sharing your speeches about movies and change them to texts.
-The table below shows clouds and their services which we've used for this project.
+Simple web site for sharing your speeches about movies and change them to texts. the texts are filtered by anger. you can translate all of the comments to russian, french, english and chinese The table below shows clouds and their services which we've used for this project.

 | Cloud      | Service |